alb-car/dh-posts-resources/nifi-tutorial-gtfs/nifi-tutorial-gtfs.md

 We will design a process with NiFi that creates the recipient table on a Postgres database, requests and downloads the file from its HTTP address, interprets and alters the data within, and finally stores it into the recipient table.

+GTFS data usually comes as a zipped folder, containing multiple text files with the same format but different contents (data on routes, stops, etc.).
+For simplicity, we will focus on the **routes.txt** file, which contains general information on the routes provided by public transportation lines.

 ## Building the flow
 The basic building brick in NiFi is a ***processor***, a unit that performs a single operation on data (retrieval, modification, routing, storing, etc.).